Welcome to the London Office.

 A. Throughout the training contract and particularly in the second year, trainees begin the process by discussing their areas of interest with the Training Principal, who, alongside the Graduate Recruitment team, will support each trainee through the process.
 We endeavour to retain as many trainees as we possibly can each year and work closely with our practice area leaders.

-A. Please come and meet us at one of our Events/Question Times at your University, our London office or virtually.
+A. Please come and meet us at one of our Events/Open Days at your University, our London office or virtually.
 We do not offer work placement opportunities or insight days to students in their early years at University.

 A. Not at present.
 If you are interested in opportunities abroad please contact/visit the website of the relevant overseas office.

 A. As leaders in cross-border M&A and global disputes, we look for extraordinary individuals who are committed to a legal career; want to be challenged on an international platform; and can become part of our future - not just qualify with us.
 Half our London partners trained with the Firm.
 Successful candidates have obtained or are predicted a 2.1 degree in any discipline; have strong intellectual and analytical ability; good communication skills; and can demonstrate resourcefulness, drive, dedication and the ability to be a team player.

 Q. What if I haven't done very well in my exams?